Learning how to ‘eat healthily’ can be a daunting prospect.

 – 1-2 thumbs of fat

-(These are general guidelines and may need to be adapted for your unique body type and goals.
+These are general guidelines and may need to be adapted for your unique body type and goals.
 Here’s an infographic to help you do that.

 Prioritise natural foods (if it didn’t run, swim, fly or grow from the ground, eat sparingly), and listen to your hunger and fullness cues (eat mindfully when hungry and stop when satisfied).

-These portion guidelines and subsequent food quality and mindful eating cues are the cornerstone of healthy eating.
+These portion guidelines and subsequent food quality and mindful eating cues are the cornerstones of healthy eating.

 Don’t over complicate a process that’s already become littered with misinformation, and take the guesswork out of mealtimes by utilising logical nutrition practices, instead of succumbing to ‘shiny diet syndrome’.